Selective Expert Guidance for Effective and Diverse Exploration in Reinforcement Learning of LLMs: What is high-quality exploration in RLVR?

-If rollouts were sufficient to cover the entire $\mathcal{T}^\star$ defined in Definition~\ref{def3.2}, training under the objective in Eq.(\ref{rl}) would progressively shrink the support of $\pi_\theta$ toward $\mathcal{T}^\star$, eventually concentrating its probability mass on $\mathcal{T}^\star$.
-This convergence corresponds to the optimal policy $\pi_\text{opt}$, where the policy assigns non-negligible probability only to sequences that achieve the maximal reward (see Appendix~\ref{support} for proof).
+Intuitively, $\mathcal{T}^\star$ is a subset of the globally optimal trajectories, representing the portion of optimal solutions that the model can actually sample during rollouts.
+Under the training objective in Eq.~(\ref{rl}), the support of $\pi_\theta$ will progressively contract toward $\mathcal{T}^\star$, eventually concentrating its probability mass on this set.
+This convergence yields the optimal policy $\pi_{\text{opt}}$, which maximizes the expected reward while maintaining the highest possible output diversity (see Appendix~\ref{support} for proof).

-However, since the exploration space remains exponentially large, while only a limited number of trajectories can be sampled during the rollout phase in reinforcement learning, $\mathcal{T}^\star$ can rarely be fully covered~\citep{wu2025mitigating}, which raises two critical issues in the RLVR training.

-\paragraph{Effectiveness issue.} With a limited number of rollouts, the sampled sequences may fail to contain any correct solutions.
-One reason is that low-probability correct trajectories are missed under the restricted exploration budget.
-A more serious reason is that $\mathcal{T}^\star$ itself contains not any correct solution due to the limited capability of models, in which case no amount of additional sampling could help.
-When correct solutions are absent, the normalized advantages $\hat A_{i,t}$ in Eq.~(\ref{GRPO:adv}) tend to approach zero.
-As a result, the update term in Eq.~(\ref{GRPO}) becomes ineffective and policy improvement cannot be achieved.
+\paragraph{Effectiveness issue.} However, a key insight is that if the model lacks the ability to discover any optimal trajectory, then $\mathcal{T}^\star$ becomes empty, and the reinforcement learning process can no longer make progress.
+For example, under GRPO, when correct solutions are absent, the normalized advantages $\hat A_{i,t}$ in Eq.~(\ref{GRPO:adv}) tend to approach zero.
+Consequently, the update term in Eq.~(\ref{GRPO}) becomes ineffective, preventing any policy improvement.
+Therefore, a necessary condition for high-quality exploration is that the policy must be able to discover at least one optimal trajectory within its support.

-\paragraph{Diversity issue.} Even when correct sequences are sampled, they often come from a narrow high-probability region of $\mathcal{T}^\star$, while low-probability but correct alternatives remain largely unexplored.
-As these frequent outputs are consistently reinforced, the support of policy quickly shrinks to this narrow subset, manifesting as entropy collapse.
-Although this premature concentration yields short-term gains, it may ultimately undermine long-term performance.
-In addition, some studies have found that the shrinkage of the exploration space on solved problems will propagate to unsolved ones, thereby constraining the ultimate performance of reinforcement learning~\citep{song2025outcome}.
+\paragraph{Diversity issue.} During reinforcement learning, policy entropy tend to rapidly collapse, leading to reduced diversity in model outputs and limiting the exploration of a wider range of possible trajectories.
+Some studies have found that the decline in exploratory diversity can hinder performance improvements on unsolved problems~\citep{song2025outcome}.
+The following theorem formalizes this diversity issue (a detailed proof is provided in the appendix~\ref{support}):